-Police search for suspected extremist accused of killing 2 Swedish soccer fans on a Brussels street
+Police shoot dead suspected extremist accused of killing 2 Swedish soccer fans on a Brussels street

 Belgian prosecutors said overnight that nothing suggested the attack was linked to the latest war between Israel and Hamas.

-Police raided a building in the Brussels neighborhood of Schaerbeek overnight where the man was thought be staying but did not find him.
+Police overnight raided a building in the Brussels neighborhood of Schaerbeek where the man was thought be staying but did not find him.
 Sweden’s foreign ministry sent out a text message to subscribers in Belgium asking them “to be vigilant and to carefully listen to instructions from the Belgian authorities.”

 According to Justice Minister Vincent Van Quickenborne, the suspect was denied asylum in 2019.
 He was known to police and had been suspected of involvement of human trafficking, living illegally in Belgium and of being a risk to state security.